REPLAY HOCKEY LEAGUE

 3. Defensemen will NOT be allowed to play out of position at even strength, they must play in the position for which they have a rating.
 They may play either side during a powerplay or on the penalty killing unit.
 A defenseman may never play forward unless so rated.

 4. ONLY in the event that injuries and/or game misconducts have left a team unable to cover a certain position, may players be used out of position and supplant the rules above.
-They will suffer the penalties built into the Face-off game engine.
+They will suffer the penalties built into the Action PC game engine.

 F. PLAYER TRADES AND SALARY RULES: